StevenZhang0116/KMC/README.md

-This fork is created by Zihan Zhang (Steven) to record his internship progress in Flatiron CCB Biophysical Modeling Group.
+This fork was created by Zihan Zhang (Steven) to record his internship progress in Flatiron CCB Biophysical Modeling Group.

-The author gratefully appreciate all kind assistance and support from Dr. Adam Lamson (mentor), Bryce Palmer, and Dr. Robert Blackwell.
+The author gratefully appreciates all kind assistance and support from Dr. Adam Lamson (mentor), Bryce Palmer, and Dr. Robert Blackwell.